-Due to the shortage of larger properties i.e. 4 or more bedrooms there may be occasions when we will allocate a property to a family which will provide them with more bedrooms than they currently have but which does not fully alleviate their overcrowding.
+- c) Children who reside with their parent or parents for 3 or more nights each week will be classed as permanent members of the household.
+Written confirmation of these access arrangements will be required. - d) Due to the shortage of larger properties e.g. 4 or more bedrooms there may be occasions when we will allocate a property to a family which will provide them with more bedrooms than they currently have but which does not fully alleviate their overcrowding.